codemeasandwich/scribbles/ReadMe.md

 # performance monitoring

 :rocket: You can also poll the performance of your service.
-By calling `scribbles.status(`
+By calling `scribbles.status(...)`

 This will attach an additional attribute to the **dataOut**.